- Relative Abundance of Shrub Vegetation Type

 - Each Unit (number)

-- Of the total amount of undisturbed vegetation in the Tahoe Region - Maintain no more than 25 percent dominant shrub association vegetation.
+- VP6: Relative Abundance - Of the total amount of undisturbed vegetation in the Tahoe Basin: Maintain no more than 25 percent dominant shrub association vegetation.

 - Percent of the undisturbed landscape dominated by shrub vegetation.